ArmenHagopian/AI_self-driving-car-simulation/README.md

 ```
 python3 train.py [-c]
 ```
-The model file "model.h5" will be saved in the script directory and a training history log file will be produced named model_history_log.csv
+The model file "model.h5" will be saved in the script directory.<br>
+A training history log file will be produced named "model_history_log.csv"

 ## How to run a model
 Ensure the model file "model.h5" is located in the same directory as the running script drive.py